Simple Father’s Day Cards Kids Can Make in 10 Minutes

 Even better, these quick Father’s Day cards require minimal prep, basic craft supplies, and very little cleanup.
 Most importantly, kids can finish every card idea in about 10 minutes or less.

-Whether you need a last-minute Father’s Day craft for toddlers, preschoolers, elementary students, or classrooms, this list gives you easy ideas that still feel thoughtful and creative.
+Whether you need a last-minute Father’s Day activity for toddlers, preschoolers, elementary students, or a classroom celebration, these creative ideas make it easy for every child to participate and express their love.

 Let’s get started with these adorable homemade Father’s Day cards.